pippinbarr/cart253/topics/arrays/changing-arrays.md

 So far we've largely thought about arrays that we put data into at the beginning of the program and then don't really change.

-But often we want to be able to *add element to the array* while our program is running.
+But often we want to be able to *add elements to the array* while our program is running.
 What if we have an array of flies and we want to *add* flies over time?

 Similarly, we may want to *remove elements from the array*.
 What if the flies die and we don't want them in the array anymore?